New Pak Foreign Minister Bilawal to visit China on May 21 | Politics

 "This would be Foreign Minister Bilawal Bhutto Zardari's first bilateral visit abroad since assuming office last month," the Foreign Office said, adding that the Minister of State for Foreign Affairs Hina Rabbani Khar, and senior officials will also be part of the minister's delegation.

-The foreign minister during his visit will hold extensive consultations with Wang Yi.
+The foreign minister during his visit will hold extensive consultations with Wang.

 The two leaders will review the entire gamut of bilateral relations, with a particular focus on stronger trade and economic cooperation between Pakistan and China.